 After Turner died in 1851, his estate was settled by a decree declaring that whatever had been found in his studio – 300 oil paintings and about 30,000 watercolours and sketches – would be bequeathed to the nation.
 The collection at the Tate Britain constitutes a grand and sweeping display of his work, including classics such as The Field of Waterloo and Norham Castle, Sunrise.

-There are also seminal works from Constable, Gainsborough and Reynolds, as well as the pre-Raphaelites, including William Holman Hunt's The Awakening Conscience, John William Waterhouse's The Lady of Shalott, Ophelia by John Everett Millais and Edward Burne-Jones's The Golden Stairs.
+Tate Britain is also home to seminal works from Constable, Gainsborough and Joshua Reynolds, as well as the Pre-Raphaelites, including William Holman Hunt's Strayed Sheep, John William Waterhouse's sculpture Hylas Surprised by the Naiades, Christ in the House of His Parents by John Everett Millais and Edward Burne-Jones's The Golden Stairs.
 Look out also for Francis Bacon's Three Studies for Figures at the Base of a Crucifixion.
-Tate Britain hosts the prestigious and often controversial Turner Prize for Contemporary Art from October to early December every year.

 The gallery hosts the prestigious and often controversial Turner Prize from October to early January every year (adult/child £13/free), plus a program of ticketed exhibitions that changes every few months; consult the website for what's on.

 Quick 15-minute Art in Focus talks on a selected work take place every Tuesday, Thursday and Saturday at 1.15pm; the piece under the microscope changes monthly, so check online or ask at the visitor information desk.
 Free 45-minute themed guided tours are held four times a day, and the 3pm slot is invariably on the work of JMW Turner.
 Both tours are free; booking is not required.